ShoutToMe/stm-sdk-android/create-shout.md

 ```

 ## Shout
-The callback from StmRecorderActivity returns a Shout object.
+The callback from StmRecorderActivity and StmService.createShout() returns a Shout object.
 The Shout object represents the recording a user created
 and its metadata in the Shout to Me system.
 This object may be used to allow the user the opportunity to review the
 audio or delete the shout.